angiebrr/ntsg-file-system-crawler/README.md

 The gathered metadata includes:

-* The file's absolute path
+* The file parent directory's absolute path
-* The file's parent directory name
+* The file's name (stem) without its "suffix" (extension)
+* The file's extension
+* The file's size
 * The file's UID
 * The file's GID
 * The file's "ctime"